thinkst/canarytools-docs/docs/incidents/actions.md

         required: false
         type: string
         description: The string used when searching for incidents to be acknowledged.
-                     This string will attempt to match against incident details such
+                     This string will attempt to match against incident details such as the following fields: Source IP, Canary Name, Token Name, NodeID and Reverse IP Lookup.
       - name: filter_logtypes
         required: false
         type: string